 German-Austrian forces regrouped.
-In the
+In the Second Battle

-Eastern Front ran from Lithuania in the north,
+the Eastern Front ran from Lithuania in the north,

-looped around Warsaw, and with
+looped around Warsaw, and with most of Galicia back in

-to the Rumanian border.
 Little remained of the Russian-Polish salient.

 June - Russian minelayer 'YENISEI' (or

-'Enisej', 1910, 2,900t, 320
+'Enisej', 1910, 2,900t, 320 mines).
+Russian minelaying

-minelaying

 operations were not without their losses.
 German 'U-26'

-(which sank armour cruiser 'Pallada' in
+(which sank armour cruiser 'Pallada' in October 1914)

-of Finland to the west of Revel (Tallinn) as she made her way to Moon
+the west of Revel (Tallinn) as she made her way to Moon

 operations - As the two British submarines